A Packing List

 Guidebooks and the like tend to be quite recognizable as such.
 You can reduce your "tourist quotient" somewhat by covering them with simple paper covers (as shown at right); these can even be made from old brown paper shopping bags, something you probably learned how to do at school.
 If you want to try for a really clandestine look, construct the covers from something written in the local language.

-sample Kwikpoint panelConsider replacing a collection of foreign phrasebooks with a Kwikpoint International Translator card (a sample panel of which is shown at left), containing over 600 universally recognized symbols designed to get your message across.
+sample Kwikpoint panelConsider replacing a collection of foreign phrasebooks with a Kwikpoint International Travel Translator card (two of its two dozen panels are shown at left), containing hundreds of universally recognized symbols designed to get your message across.

 Don't carry maps that can easily be acquired en route.
 Another good reason to use local maps in place of those you have brought from home is that the former will have place names in the local languages, rather than "translated" into English.
 This is particularly important if you are touring by car, as you are unlikely to see "Prague", "Florence", or "Munich" on road signs (rather "Praha", "Firenze", & "München").

-Long distance phone calls can be expensive from foreign countries (for that matter, any phone calls made from a hotel room are likely to be very costly); come prepared with a list of access numbers to reduced cost services.
-AT&T provides a wallet-sized card listing their own such numbers (in the U.S., call 1-800-331-1140 for a copy, or print one from their Web site).
+Long distance phone calls can be expensive from foreign countries (for that matter, any phone calls made from a hotel room are likely to be very costly); come prepared with a list of access numbers to reduced cost services (AT&T provides an access list for US calls on their Web site).
 Even better is the use of international phone cards (with Personal Identification Numbers), widely available at newsstands and the like in industrialized countries.

 I use resources such as HappyCow and Chowhound to compile a restaurant list prior to any sojourn into unknown territory, and carry my Ocean Cruising Club card, which gets me into foreign yacht clubs.

-Business/calling cards are an ideal way to leave your address(es) with newfound friends, and are occasionally useful for impressing local officials.
-Finally, consider carrying a photo or two of your family & home, and possibly a few postcards of your city; these help establish your identity as a "real person" to those you meet along the way.
+Business/calling cards are an ideal way to leave your address(es) with newfound friends, and occasionally useful for impressing local officials.
+Finally, consider carrying a photo or two of your family & home, and/or a few postcards of your city; these help establish your identity as a "real person" to those you meet along the way.

 pen(s), small notebook, glue stick

-For my part, I prefer the elegant simplicity of an eight-page, shirt-pocket-sized, "minimalist notebook" (which you can easily make yourself, as shown here), and am rarely without one, whether travelling or otherwise.
-Its quality is dictated primarily by the nature of the material used to make it — which can range from cheap white copy paper, through quad-lined engineering stock, to elegant, high quality writing papers — and it offers the added benefit of providing convenient storage pockets for business cards (your own and others), receipts, and other ephemera.
+For my part, I prefer to reduce the load on both my feet and bank account via the elegant simplicity of an eight-page, shirt-pocket-sized, "minimalist notebook" (which you can easily make yourself, as shown here); I am rarely without one, whether travelling or otherwise.
+Its quality is dictated primarily by the nature of the material used to make it — which can range from cheap white copy paper, through quad-lined engineering stock, to elegant, high quality writing papers — and it offers the added benefit of incorporating convenient storage pockets for business cards (your own and others), receipts, and other ephemera.
 A new one also makes an excellent note-keeping tool for conferences and business meetings: you can keep all your notes for the event in one convenient place, and even scan the whole (unfolded) page later for a permanent, paperless record.
 I generally make up several at a time, so as to always have a fresh one handy; in an emergency, though, you can turn a used notebook "inside-out" to get eight additional blank pages.

-More extended, contemplative travels, though, are probably better served by the larger type of hardcover, Lynne's Journalspiral-bound journal — such as a 5.5×8.5" (14×21.5cm) artist's sketchbook — into which you can glue the pictures, ticket stubs, business cards, menus, and other memorabilia that will help to recall your adventures in years to come.
+More extended, contemplative travels, however, may be better served by the larger type of hardcover, spiral‑bound journal — such as a 5.5×8.5" (14×21.5cm) artist's sketchbook — into which you can glue the pictures, ticket stubs, business cards, menus, and other memorabilia that will help to recall your adventures in years to come.

-Elmer's Glue Stick(Two pages from my wife's journal — chronicling a portion of a visit to Murano, Italy — can be seen at left.)
+Lynne's Journal(Two pages from my wife's journal — chronicling a portion of a visit to Murano, Italy — illustrate such a diary.)

 personal address book (stamps?)